-The roofscape is a significant visual component of the development and can be seen from the JS1202 surrounding suburbs of Edgecliff, Darling Point and Bellevue Hill.
+The roofscape is a significant visual component of the development and can be seen from the surrounding suburbs of Edgecliff, Darling Point and Bellevue Hill.
 These controls seek to reduce potential visual and amenity impacts of the roof top parking.

-- P1 The roofscape should not present as an obtrusive and single unarticulated mass. - P2 The roof is to be designed to minimise the amenity impacts to surrounding residences.
+- P1 - P2

+- The roof is to be designed to minimise the amenity impacts to surrounding residences.

-- A combination of landscape treatments and shade structures should be used so that the C1 roofscape does not present as an obtrusive and single unarticulated mass. - A combination of landscape treatments and shade structures should be used to minimise C2 glare from the surface of the roof top and the cars parked on the roof. - The roof treatment is to provide shade structures for vehic C3 - Surface treatments which minimise noise are to be used to minimise tyre squeal.
-C4 - To contain noise, motorbike parking should be limited to the ground level.
-C5 - C6 The roof design should minimise light spill from cars. - C7The design of fixed lighting on the root should comply with AS 428-1997 Control of the Obtrusive Effects of Outdoor Lighting (urban standards).
+A combination of landscape treatmonofscape does not C1 roofscape does not present as an obtrusive and single unarticulated mass. - A combination of landscape treatments and shade structures should be used to minimise C2 glare from the surface of the roof top and the cars parked on the roof. - C3 The roof treatment is to provide shade structures for vehicles. - C4 Surface treatments which minimise noise are to be used to minimise tyre squeal. - C5 To contain noise, motorbike parking should be invited to the ground level. - The roof design should minimise light spill from cars.
+C6 - C7 The design of fixed lighting on the roof should comply with AS 428-1997 Control of the Obtrusive Effects of Outdoor Lighting (urban standards).